Tel Michmoret

 (f) The bay

 The bay of Michmoret is the only natural bay south of Haifa.
 Its size is 19 dunam.
-During the antiquities it was a central port, while in the Ottoman period it was used as a port to export watermelons and other agriculture exports.
+During the antiquity it was a central port, while in the Ottoman period it was used as a port to export watermelons and other agriculture exports.

 An underwater archaeological survey located half a dozen of ancient anchors dated to the Late Hellenistic, Roman, Early Islamic, Crusader, Mameluke and Ottoman periods (Arch Survey; Map 52 Michmoret I, sites 46-53).